-The landmass of Africa has many bizarre time, water, land, boundary and air facts found only on African soil; here are the top 17 atypical facts.
+The landmass of Africa has many bizarre strategic locations, time, water, land, boundary and air facts found only on African soil.

 These 101 peculiar African time, water, land, boundary and air details are important to know to understand Africa, Africans and African geography.